 In fact, once one has formed it may increase in size over time due to repeated exposure to biting forces.
 If it advances far enough, tooth fracture or nerve damage may occur.

 a) Teeth that crack - Some pain or discomfort is involved.

 Cracked teeth can be sensitive.
 When biting pressure is applied the portions of the tooth on each side of the crack will tend to shift (ever so minutely), which triggers a painful response.

 Here are some of the classic signs of a cracked tooth:

 - The tooth gives a sudden sharp pain when you bite down.

 - The pain subsides immediately once the biting pressure has been released.

 - You may not feel the pain every time you close.
 Sometimes it takes biting or biting on something, at just the right angle, to trigger the response.

-If your symptoms are just minor, it's possible that your dentist may determine that your tooth requires little or no treatment.
-Sometimes just buffing the tooth down so it's a tiny bit shorter than its neighbors provides a lasting solution.
+If your symptoms are just minimal, it's possible that your dentist may determine that your tooth requires little or no treatment.
+Sometimes just buffing the tooth down so it's a tiny bit shorter than its neighbors (so it gets less biting pressure) provides a lasting solution.

 A crown can splint a cracked tooth together.